KYash03/PersonalWebsite/README.md

 This repo hosts the code for my personal portfolio website.
-Technologies used include React, Tailwind CSS, Next.js, Vercel and TypeScript.
+Technologies used include React, Tailwind CSS, Next.js and TypeScript.
+Deployed on Netlify.

 [https://kyash03.com](https://kyash03.com)